aejmelaeus/NServiceBus.SequenceGate/README.md

 ## Single object messages

-Often a message contains a single object to keep track of, for example ´UserEmailUpdated`: [Acceptance test OK]
+Often a message contains a single object to keep track of, for example `UserEmailUpdated`: [Acceptance test OK]

 ``` csharp